 1971 marked the arrival of KMMO Color Weather Radar.

 Harold Douglas retired January 1, 1980 and Bill Williams stepped up to fill the role of Station Manager.

 The year of 1984 held many changes for the stations.
 Missouri Valley broadcasting, Inc. bought the stations and consolidated the call letters to KMMO AM and FM.
-After the purchase, John Wilson became the General Manager and remains in that position today.
+After the purchase, John Wilson became the General Manager.

 Newspaper clipping of the Crawford Brothers.

 KMMO FM got a boost in 1993.
 The power was increased to 100,000 watts.

 Over the years many persons of note have been heard on KMMO.Ozark AL Dickson, Bill McDaniel, Nancy Sprigg, Burl & Martin Crawford, Bob Erickson, Ted Clark, the Booth Sisters, the Fellows Brothers, and the Mathews Brothers are just a few of the artists to visit KMMO.